VS-24: Second VS-24 (1960 - 2007)

-VS-24 was re-established in 8 Apr 1960 at NAS Quonset Point, Rhode Island as Air Antisubmarine Squadron TWO FOUR, nicknamed the Scouts, flying the S-2 Tracker and deploying aboard ESSEX / HANCOCK class aircraft carriers of the Atlantic Fleet.
-With the 1974 closure of NAS Quonset Point due to post-Vietnam War force reductions, the squadron relocated to NAS Cecil Field, Florida and transitioned from the prop-driven S-2G Tracker to the jet-powered S-3 Viking for deployment aboard FORRESTAL, KITTY HAWK and NIMITZ class aircraft carriers.
+VS-24 was re-established in 8 Apr 1960 at NAS Quonset Point, Rhode Island as Air Antisubmarine Squadron TWO FOUR, nicknamed the Scouts, flying the S-2 Tracker and deploying aboard Essex class aircraft carriers of the Atlantic Fleet.
+With the 1974 closure of NAS Quonset Point due to post-Vietnam War force reductions, the squadron relocated to NAS Cecil Field, Florida and transitioned from the prop-driven S-2G Tracker to the jet-powered S-3 Viking for deployment aboard Forrestal, Kitty Hawk and Nimitz class aircraft carriers.

-In 1991 the Scouts deployed to the Persian Gulf in support of Operation DESERT STORM; VS-24 crews were responsible for the first S-3B land strike over enemy territory and the first sea strike against a hostile patrol craft.
-Following the war, Sea Control Squadron TWENTY-FOUR participated in Operation PROVIDE COMFORT rendering aid to Kurdish refugees fleeing Iraq.
+In 1991 the Scouts deployed to the Persian Gulf in support of Operation Desert Storm; VS-24 crews were responsible for the first S-3B land strike over enemy territory and the first sea strike against a hostile patrol craft.
+Following the war, Sea Control Squadron TWENTY-FOUR participated in Operation Provide Comfort rendering aid to Kurdish refugees fleeing Iraq.

 In 1993, having transitioned from the S-3A to the S-3B Viking, VS-24 was re-designated as Sea Control Squadron TWO FOUR (VS-24) to better reflect the multi-mission role of the S-3B.

-In 1995 the Scouts deployed aboard USS THEODORE ROOSEVELT (CVN-71) for operations in the Red Sea and the Persian Gulf supporting Operation SOUTHERN WATCH, and in the eastern Mediterranean in support of NATO strikes against Bosnian-Serb military targets.
-During Operation DELIBERATE FORCE, VS-24 became the first S-3B squadron to launch Tactical Air Launched Decoys (TALD) in support of overland strikes.
+In 1995 the Scouts deployed aboard USS Theodore Roosevelt (CVN-71) for operations in the Red Sea and the Persian Gulf supporting Operation Southern Watch, and in the eastern Mediterranean in support of NATO strikes against Bosnian-Serb military targets.
+During Operation Deliberate Force, VS-24 became the first S-3B squadron to launch Tactical Air Launched Decoys (TALD) in support of overland strikes.